odaridavid/Clean-MVVM-ArchComponents/README.md

 The `domain` and `data` layers are java module libraries as the business logic does not rely on the Android frameworks concrete implementations.
-This will also help with build performance with a smaller Task Dependency Graph.

 #### Presentation